hello-robot/stretch_tutorials/ros2/deep_perception.md

 The detecion_node.py script then takes over as we saw with the object detection tutorial to publish the detections on pertinent topics.

 Now go ahead and experiment with a few more pretrained models using PyTorch or OpenVINO on Stretch.
 If you are feeling extra motivated, try creating your own neural networks and training them.
-Stretch is ready to deploy them.
+Stretch is ready to deploy them!